k2gutierrez/arquima/README.md

 ## Next actions

-- Define schema and way to use database for messaging between no auth users (client) and auth users (sellers)
-- Thank you page after sale document
-- Test COTO CIELO format
 - Define how to make a client with "baja" change to "active" again with a seller and a new folio, changes also applied to "propiedades" collection
 - Set the "notarías" with the "notarios" so the admin. and owners can change them for property and the client can see it
+- Set the status drawing for client
+- Set thank you page and poliza for the final status so the client can Print it

 ## Deploy on Vercel